Growing West Australian Native Annuals

 Where known we have stated the preference for each species.
 Generally plants grown in full sun are healthier although they may need more frequent watering during prolonged dry spells.

 Under natural circumstances these plants grow and survive on natural rainfall only.
-In the bush, to ensure at least some seed for the future, they very quickly send up a single flowering stem.
-If the season then dries off the flower rapidly goes to seed adding to the already dormant seeds in the soil.
-However, if there is follow up rain or if there is still plenty of moisture in the soil, they continue growing and send up more flowering stems.
+In the wild, in order to ensure at least some seed for the future, they very quickly send up a single flowering stem.
+If the season then dries off that flower rapidly goes to seed topping up the already dormant seeds in the soil.
+However, if there is follow up rain or if there is still plenty of moisture in the soil, they continue growing and send up further flowering stems.
 We can capitalise on this in the garden by watering later into the season which may extend flowering by several weeks.
-One really hot day though usually triggers the seeding process.
+One really hot day though may trigger the seeding process.

-These plants are susceptible to many of the common pests that are experienced with other garden plants including aphids, thrips, slugs, snails, caterpillars, grasshoppers, small children, dogs and opportunistic flower pickers.
+These plants are susceptible to many of the common pests that are experienced with other garden plants including aphids, thrips, slugs, snails, caterpillars, grasshoppers, fungus gnats, small children, dogs and opportunistic flower pickers.

 All the seeds we sell come from our cultivated plants.
-These guidelines are based upon years of experience in growing them.
-As always, your comments on this guide or other parts of our website are welcomed.
+These guidelines are based upon our experience in growing them.
+As always, your comments on this guide or any other part of our website are welcomed.
 Please use the Contact page to have your say.